FennBoii/FennBoii/README.md

     custom.css - custom css for discord with <a href="https://betterdiscord.app/" target="_blank" rel="noopener noreferrer">BetterDiscord</a>

+    tixatiColorTheme.colors - custom made theme for the tixati client made by yours truly.

 - Included Folders

-    startLocalStream - this is so start a local stream to local network from nodejs project (run with 'node main.js').
+    startLocalStream - this is to start a local stream to your local network from nodejs project (run with 'node main.js').

     getWorkSchedule - using automation, I can get my actual work schedule.
 Its really handy thats why its here.